 One of the largest companies with a stake in cross-border payment disruption is Visa.
 It was reported in November 2018 that they partnered with several banks to begin testing Visa B2B Connect, an in-development platform that supports banks in providing more efficient cross-border payments.
 And in December 2018, Reuters announced Visa’s intention to buy Earthport, a cross-border payment processing firm for both banks and businesses.
 There is currently a bidding war with Mastercard, who swooped in early last year to beat Visa’s offer.
 There is no doubt that both companies are prioritizing new B2B payment solutions as potential answers to the issues that face current methods of cross-border payment.

 While some smaller fintech companies are being purchased by larger corporations, others are working to build a bigger name for themselves within the payments industry.
 TransferWise has created a money transfer app that uses a matching model to lower costly currency conversion and cross-border fees.
 While this technology doesn’t yet translate to the B2B space, fintech knows the possibility exists.

-And although cryptocurrency had a rough year in 2018, there remains huge potential in the technology to ease a lot of the long-time issues associated with cross-border payments, including speed of payment and ease of transactions.
-SWIFT recently announced that it plans to expand its blockchain integration, and this trend may increase over 2019 as banks look more closely at the capabilities of blockchain.
+And although cryptocurrency had a rough start, there remains huge potential in the technology to ease a lot of the long-time issues associated with cross-border payments, including speed of payment and ease of transactions.
+SWIFT recently announced that it plans to expand its blockchain integration, and this trend may increase over time as banks look more closely at the capabilities of blockchain.